 In demand flautist Emma Halnan first came to prominence as the woodwind category winner of BBC Young Musician 2010.
-She has since appeared at major venues worldwide and has performed concertos with orchestras including the BBC Concert Orchestra, European Union Chamber Orchestra, and London Mozart Players.
+She has since appeared at major venues worldwide, and has performed concertos with orchestras including the London Mozart Players, the European Union Chamber Orchestra, and the BBC Concert Orchestra.
+Other competition successes include first prize in the Sir Karl Jenkins/Arts Club Classical Music Award 2016, in association with Classic FM.
+As a result, she recorded and broadcast on Classic FM a piece specially composed for her by Sir Karl Jenkins.
+Emma has also been selected as a “Making Music” Philip & Dorothy Green Young Artist 2018-20.

 Emma was principal flute of the European Union Youth Orchestra 2014-16.
 She has also performed as guest principal of the BBC Scottish Symphony Orchestra, and guest principal piccolo of English National Opera.
 In recital, Emma has worked with pianist Daniel King Smith since 2008.
 Together, they have performed at venues including St. David’s Hall (Cardiff), Gower Festival, St. Martin-in-the-Fields and the “La Côte” International Flute Festival 2016 (Switzerland).
 Emma also works regularly with harpist Heather Wrighton and violist Jordan Sian (the Aurora Trio); they held a prestigious Chamber Music Fellowship at the Royal Academy of Music for 2014-16.